Skip to main content

 • It is unlawful to snag fish by pulling or jerking a device equipped with one or more hooks through the water for the purpose of impaling fish.

-• For special rules governing trotlines, see “Trotlines, Set-hooks and Jug-hooks” (see Nongame Fish Regulations for more information).
+• For special rules governing trotlines, see “Trotlines, Set-hooks and Jug-hooks” (Nongame Fish Regulations).

-• In the inland waters of the Roanoke River upstream of the U.S. 258 bridge, only a single barbless hook or a lure with a single barbless hook may be used from April 1 to June 30.
+• In the inland waters of the Roanoke River upstream of the U.S. 258 bridge, only a single barbless circle hook may be used when fishing with live or natural bait, and only a single barbless hook may be used with other tackle from April 1 to June 30.
 “Barbless” means that the hook either does not have a barb or that the barb is bent down.
 Tandem rigs are prohibited.

 • White perch may be taken when captured in a cast net being used to collect nongame fishes in all impounded waters west of I-95 and in the Tar River Reservoir (Nash Co.) except in waters in and west of Haywood, Buncombe and Rutherford counties where it is unlawful to possess, transport or release live white perch.